space-wizards/docs/src/en/proposals/pjb-multi-character-slot.md

 ### DB changes

 Changes to the database would be minimal.
 Instead of having an "active character slot" index we'd just change each character slot to have a bool.

+### Late Joins

+In the late join menu, selecting a job would not immediately spawn you in.
+Instead you'll get an option for which character slot you want to spawn as.
+If any character slot has the job preference set they'll be somehow highlit to make it easier to select them.